madamCS/SpeechToDocs/README.md

 - Using the Docs API to create a new Doc.
 - Using the Docs API to write to an existing Doc.

+## TODO:

+- Codelab in the making, stay tuned for its release!